 As businesses rush to capture this tremendous opportunity, CIOs and their IT teams face growing pressure from two angles: Business units increasingly recognize technological capability is a key factor in realizing their growth strategies—and they want IT to anticipate these technology needs to enable growth.
 However, IT teams are an increasingly popular target for cost-control initiatives and the typical IT organization is scrambling just to meet the basic operational needs of the business.
 As a result, 85 percent of IT decision-makers say they’re still years away from reaching the potential of their digital transformation.2

-CIOs increasingly turn to Technology Financial Management (TFM) techniques to help describe IT budgets and quantify IT costs.
-But, to truly unlock the growth potential associated with digital transformation, IT organizations need to advance their TFM maturity beyond this reactive approach.
-Leveraging TFM insights can drive strategic technology investments that anticipate the needs of the business and proactively enhance business growth.
+CIOs increasingly turn to Technology Business Management (TBM) techniques to help describe IT budgets and quantify IT costs.
+But, to truly unlock the growth potential associated with digital transformation, IT organizations need to advance their TBM maturity beyond this reactive approach.
+Leveraging TBM insights can drive strategic technology investments that anticipate the needs of the business and proactively enhance business growth.

 Technology is the main driver and limiter of business growth

 All business leaders today recognize the transformational potential of digital technologies to unlock new opportunities and enable new ways of working and create new paths to growth.
 Two-thirds of Global 2000 companies now have digital transformation at the core of their corporate growth strategy.
 It is estimated that global spending on digital transformation will reach $2 trillion by 2020.3 Despite this wholesale prioritization of digitization, technology is a key barrier to growth for most companies.
 Ask the individual business units in an organization about the most important enablers to their plans and they’ll readily list technology capabilities—or name needed technological advances that would fast-track their growth initiatives, allowing them to speed operations, improve customer experiences, drive sales and revenue, etc. Who must step up to deliver this functionality to the business?
 The IT organization.